1.1. Dataline Solutions plc (hereafter referred to as DLS plc) with company number BE.0461.602.808: the service provider/seller/lessor/licenser.

 d. that the licensor was given the opportunity to establish the fact that the software was irrevocably deleted from any data carrier or any memory in the possession of the licensee, or that these data carriers and/or memories were delivered free of charge to the licensor.
 In no case can the licensee be held liable for the consequential damage resulting from any defect or deficiency whatsoever, e.g. for loss of profit, even if the defect and/or deficiency results in loss of data.

-7.7.
+7.6.
 Customised services.
 Unless a special written agreement for the provision of customised services is entered into, the licensor will only comply with individual requests to provide the software installed on the licensee’s hardware with additional and/or adjusted functionalities to the best of their abilities and always at the exclusive risk of the licensee, who must test the individual adjustment(s).
 In that case the licensor cannot be held liable for any loss of functionalities in the software, nor for any defects reported after the adjustments made to the software with a view to compliance with such an individual request by the licensee, nor does the licensor guarantee the proper functioning of the adjustments made.
-The licensor reserves in any case the right to invoice such customised services and the follow-up of the tests separately and in addition to the license fee and the development fee.
+The licensor reserves in any case the right to invoice such customized services and the follow-up of the tests separately and in addition to the license fee and the development fee.
+In the absence of a written functional specification, Dataline cannot be held liable for any particular purpose that the customer may have with regard to the project.
+Moreover, in that case Dataline is completely free to provide the services in the way it deems appropriate.

 The licensee and, as the case may be, third parties are not authorised, without the licensor’s written consent or pursuant to mandatory legal provisions: